Hadokane/CCI_PP4_Radicool_Store/README.md

 The website follows a traditionally ordered hierarchy and achieves visual separation through the use of Bootstrap `Row and Columns`.

-At the top, there is a responsive `Header`, containing a navbar with links to all of the websites HTML pages.
+At the top, there is a responsive `Header`, containing a navbar with links to all of the website's HTML pages.

-Underneath this is an update banner, providing deal information to customers.
+Underneath this is an "update" banner, providing deal information to customers.

 Next alert messages will display when called by user actions.
 These are closable `onClick`.

-The specific HTML pages content is then displayed through the use of Django {% block content %} tags here.
+The specific HTML page content is then displayed through the use of Django {% block content %} tags here.
 Being made up of interactable elements allowing the user to navigate, purchase merchandise or perform CRUD functionality where relevant such as editing their Wish List.

-At the bottom is a `Footer` with placeholder links, a short site blurb and a copyright disclaimer.
+Finally a `Footer` with placeholder links, a short site blurb and a copyright disclaimer.

 This simple layout allows a user to intuitively navigate Radicool with no learning curve, as it meets the same standard conventions as the majority of popular websites and as such users should be able to navigate it with ease.
 This will be further reinforced by manual and automated testing criteria in the TESTING document.